tjaekel/PortentaH7_WAcouSense/README.md

 See more details here: https://www.st.com/en/ecosystems/x-cube-tof1.html

 ## Python scripts
-I will add demo Python scripts, e.g. to get the PDM MIC audio and the TOF sensor data, via network (using UDP sockets).
+I add demo Python scripts, e.g. to get the PDM MIC audio and the TOF sensor data, via network (using UDP sockets).
+There are also Python and Matlab script for generating a PDM signal.